hansenj1/hansenj1/README.md

 I'm a student passionate about software engineering and economics.
 I am interested in projects that combine software engineering with analytical insights.
 My academic focus and hands-on experience have honed my problem-solving skills and helped me build a strong foundation in programming and analysis.

-📊 Currently working on projects regarding Data Structures
+📊 Currently working on projects involving Data Structures

 🌐 Working on expanding my knowledge in software development